wintercms/meta/release-notes/build-466.md

 - Improved UX when an AJAX request is made while the application is in hard maintenance mode (`php artisan down`).
 - Added three preset buttons (Default, Full, & Minimal) to the backend richeditor toolbar settings to simplify the experience of selecting a custom richeditor toolbar.
 - Form tabs in the backend are now tracked in the URL bar by default making linking to specific tabs easier and retaining the place of the currently active tab across page reloads.
 Disable this behaviour by setting `linkable: false` on the form tab configuration.
+- Added button on backend user record pages that allows admins to unsuspend a user account that has been locked out due to failed login throttling.

 ## API Changes
 - Menu items controlled by `NavigationManager` are now objects, and `$manager->getMainMenuItem($owner, $code)` has been added to make it easier to manipulate existing menu items without having to deregister and reregister menu items to apply changes.